-I am currently a fifth year PhD student in Computer Science at Carnegie Mellon University, advised by Phil Gibbons and Todd Mowry.
+I am currently a sixth year PhD student in Computer Science at Carnegie Mellon University, advised by Phil Gibbons and Todd Mowry.
 My main research focus is on building efficient and reliable computer systems for heterogeneous architectures.
 I am also interested in security, program analysis, and formal verification.

 During my undergraduate at Arizona State University, I worked on a security analysis of processor microcode with Gail-Joon Ahn, and developed a submersible for exploring subglacial lakes in Antarctica with the late Alberto Behar.
 I also spent a summer at Imperial College London, where I developed a teaching module on verifying security properties of various network protocols with Michael Huth, and contributed to the development of KLEE with Cristian Cadar.

 As an intern, I’ve implemented support for control flow integrity in the WebAssembly compiler toolchain, and closed-case debugging over USB type-C for the Chromebook Pixel 2, both while at Google.
 I also helped develop a GDB-compatible debugging stub for Android, and a pilot secure Linux-based voting machine platform using Buildroot for a pilot secure design competition, at Sandia National Laboratories.